Pietro Aretino: Portrayals by artists

 Aretino was a close friend of Titian's, who painted his portrait three times: a 1527 portrait in the Kunstmuseum Basel, a 1537 portrait in the Frick Collection, and a 1545 portrait in the Pitti Palace.
-Luba Freedman cites a fourth portrait, from "not later than 1535," but Xavier F. Salomon, chief curator at the Frick Collection, writes that "there is no evidence that it ever existed."
-Titian also portrayed Aretino as Pontius Pilate in his painting "Ecce Homo," in the Kunsthistorisches Museum, Vienna, "as a nameless soldier in the crowd" in "Alfonso d'Avalos Addressing his Troops," in the Prado, Madrid, and next to a self-portrait in "La Gloria," also in the Prado.
+Luba Freedman cites a fourth portrait, from "not later than 1535", but Xavier F. Salomon, chief curator at the Frick Collection, writes that "there is no evidence that it ever existed".
+Titian also portrayed Aretino as Pontius Pilate in his painting "Ecce Homo", in the Kunsthistorisches Museum, Vienna, "as a nameless soldier in the crowd" in "Alfonso d'Avalos Addressing his Troops", in the Prado Museum, Madrid, and next to a self-portrait in "La Gloria", also in the Prado.
 Clement VII made Aretino a Knight of Rhodes, and Julius III named him a Knight of St. Peter, but the chain he wears for his 1545 portrait may have merely been jewelry.
 In his strictly-for-publication letters to patrons Aretino would often add a verbal portrait to Titian's painted one.

 Titian was far from the only artist who portrayed Aretino.
-"Probably no other celebrity of the cinquecento had his image reproduced so often and in so many media: paintings, frescoes, sculptures, prints, medals[...]
+"Probably no other celebrity of the cinquecento had his image reproduced so often and in so many media: paintings, frescoes, sculptures, prints, medals....
 At various stages of his life Aretino was also portrayed by Sebastiano del Piombo, Alessandro Moretto, Francesco Salviati, Jacopo Tintoretto, and Giorgio Vasari.
 His portrait was engraved by Marcantonio Raimondi and Giovanni Jacopo Caraglio.
 His likeness was reproduced on medals by Leone Leoni, Francesco Segala, Alfonso Lombardi, and Alessandro Vittoria and his image was sculpted by Jacopo Sansovino and Danese Cattaneo."

 The Last Judgment

-In November 1545, Aretino wrote an open letter to Michelangelo criticizing the nudity in The Last Judgment.
+In November 1545, Aretino wrote an open letter to Michelangelo criticizing the nudity in The Last Judgment, Michelangelo's fresco in the Sistine Chapel in Rome.
 His dialogues, La Nanna, Aretino wrote, "demonstrate the superiority of my reserve to your indiscretion, seeing that I, while handling themes lascivious and immodest, use language comely and decorous, speak in terms beyond reproach and inoffensive to chaste ears.
-You, on the contrary, presenting so awful a subject, exhibit saints and angels, these without earthly decency, and those without celestial honors[…].
-Your art would be at home in some voluptuous bagnio, certainly not in the highest chapel in the world[…].
+You, on the contrary, presenting so awful a subject, exhibit saints and angels, these without earthly decency, and those without celestial honors....
+Your art would be at home in some voluptuous bagnio, certainly not in the highest chapel in the world....
 I do not write this out of any resentment for the things I begged of you.
-In truth, if you had sent me what you promised, you would only have been doing what you ought to have desired most eagerly to do in your own interest".
+In truth, if you had sent me what you promised, you would only have been doing what you ought to have desired most eagerly to do in your own interest."
 John Addington Symonds writes, "Aretino’s real object was to wheedle some priceless sketch or drawing out of the great master.
 This appears from a second letter written by him on the 20th of January 1538."